FAQ

 How will my catch be recorded?

 The event organiser will issue every angler with a pre printed match card.
-It is upto the anglers to complete this card simultaneously with the details requested.
-The card must be signed by both anglers in the boat.
+It is up to the anglers to complete this card with the details requested.
+You will fill in your partner’s card and he will fill in yours.
+The card must be signed.
 Failure to present a signed card at the weigh-in will mean disqualification.
-Cards must be marked at the end of the match such that no further illicite entries can be made by either angler.
+Cards must be marked at the end of the match such that no illicit entries can be made by either angler.
 Cards will be checked thoughout the match by officials and any incomplete card will mean both anglers are disqualified.
 You must complete catch details on the card as every fish is caught.
 You must provide your own ball point AND FINE TIP 0.4mm pen / dry wipe marker pen (for use on laminated score cards or paper).
 We also suggest you bring a suitable large clear plastic zip bag in which to store the card and to keep it dry (Dry wipe pens will not work on wet laminated cards and ball points will not work on paper cards)

 Will it be possible to pay fishing fees on the day of the qualifier?